gulumair/DevOps-CI-Demo/README.md

-# DevOps-CI-Demo
+# DevOps CI Demo

-This project demonstrates a simple **Continuous Integration (CI)** setup using **GitHub Actions**.
+This project showcases a basic **Continuous Integration (CI)** setup using **GitHub Actions**.

-### Steps:
+### Overview

-1. A Node.js project prints `"Hello CI from Node.js!"`.
+1. A simple Node.js script outputs `"Hello CI from Node.js!"`.
-2. A Jest test checks the output.
+2. A Jest test verifies that the output is correct.
-3. GitHub Actions automatically runs the test on each Pull Request.
+3. GitHub Actions automatically executes the tests whenever a Pull Request is opened or updated.

 ### Commands

-- `npm install` → install dependencies
+* `npm install` — install project dependencies
-- `npm test` → run tests
+* `npm test` — run all tests

 ---

 ### GitHub Actions Workflow

-The CI pipeline runs automatically when a pull request is created or updated.
+The CI pipeline is triggered automatically on every Pull Request creation or update, ensuring that all tests pass before merging.